 Interest rates have gone down in recent decades and reached zero in recent years.
 Most economists think that they will go up again.
 But what if the opposite happens?
 What if negative real interest rates become the new normal?
 That seems unthinkable.
 Yet, negative interest rates are inevitable unless something bad happens.
 And that something bad can be an error from the part of our political and economic leaders.
 This is Thesis One of Natural Money and this article is about Thesis One.

-So why is it inevitable that interest rates go even lower, at least if our leaders act wisely?
-That is because there is a dynamic in the economy that drives down interest rates.
-Several factors contribute to this dynamic.
-These factors do not go away when interest rates reach zero so they are still in place.
+Several factors contribute to the dynamic that drives down interest rates.
+These factors do not go away when interest rates reach zero.
 The most significant factor is the room for capital to grow.
-Interest rates on capital were higher than the economic growth rate and most interest income was reinvested for most of history.
+For most of history interest rates on capital were higher than the economic growth rate and most interest income was reinvested.
 This is unsustainable in the long run.

 It would be wise to allow interest rates to go lower if that is where market forces push them.
 Lower interest rates make more projects economical so that there can be more capital and wealth.
 In this way lower interest rates can help to end poverty and make the economy sustainable.
 Lower interest rates are beneficial to most people as they pay more interest than they receive.
 Interest is hidden in rents, taxes, and the price of everything we buy.
 Hence, lower interest rates should be welcomed.
 This is Thesis Three.

 But what about the returns on investments?
 Throughout history these returns were mostly higher than the rate of economic growth.
 Most of these returns have been reinvested so a growing share of total income was for investors.
-This cannot go on forever because who is going to buy the stuff corporations make if investors don’t?
+This cannot go on forever because who is going to buy the stuff corporations make?
 A simple example can illuminate that.

 Figure 1 shows how total income and interest income (in red) develop with an economic growth rate of 2% and an interest rate of 5% when interest income starts out as 10% of total income and all interest income is reinvested.
 After 25 years the economic pie has grown faster than interest income and wages have risen.
 At some point interest income starts to rise faster than total income, and wages go down.
 After 80 years there's nothing left for wages.
 Despite its simplicity, this model explains a lot about what is going on in reality.

-One can call that usury for good reason.
-This explains why interest rates went down in recent years.
+This can be called usury for good reason.
+It also explains why interest rates went down in recent years.
 In the short run it was possible to prop up business profits and interest rates by letting people go further into debt to buy more stuff.
 In the long run, the growth rate of capital income cannot exceed the rate of economic growth.
 So why does it happen now and why didn't it happen in the past?
 The answer is that it already did happen several times.
 In the past economic crises and wars destroyed a lot of capital and this created new room for growth.

-Most of us will agree that economic crises and wars are not agreeable methods for solving problems.
+Most of us agree that economic crises and wars are not agreeable methods for solving problems.
 There is an alternative.
 It is allowing interest rates to go negative.
 Indeed, that would be a wise choice.
 This is why the era of low and negative interest rates may be upon us.
 The end of usury could be near, and that will be a good thing.
 People should become aware of this.
 There is also a lot of research that needs to be done.
-Natural Money and negative interest rates will be the next big thing in economics.
+Negative interest rates will be the next big thing in economics.

 Not so long ago more than 99% of the world population lived in abject poverty.
 Most people had barely enough food to survive.
 In 1651 the philosopher Thomas Hobbes depicted the life of man as poor, nasty, brutish, and short.
 It had always been that way.
 Yet, a few centuries later a miracle had happened.
 Nowadays more people suffer from obesity than from hunger while the life expectancy in the poorest countries exceeds that of the Netherlands in 1750, which was the richest country in the world at the time.
 This miracle can easily match multiplying five loaves of bread and two fish to feed five thousand people.
 So how could it happen?

-Negative interest rates may scare you because interest rates have never been negative.
-And so it seems as if something is wrong.
-But there is nothing wrong with negative interest rates.
-On the contrary, lower interest rates mean prosperity.
+Negative interest rates may scare you but there is nothing wrong with negative interest rates.
+On the contrary, low interest rates mean prosperity.
 Poverty can soon be gone and the economy can become sustainable.
 It only requires a lot of capital that lower interest rates can bring us.
 That is because lower interest rates make more projects economical, for instance investments in renewable energy or the infrastructure in high-risk areas like Africa.

 But can interest rates go lower?
 Sure, they can!
 In the wake of the financial crisis, interest rates have hit the zero lower bound.
 Investors prefer liquidity because returns on other investments are deemed less attractive.
 In other words, many people, businesses and banks pile up cash, and don’t invest or spend.
 Time preferences are too low so that money and capital markets are in disarray.
 Central banks have created a lot of currency to meet the demand for liquidity, for example via quantitative easing.
 But they are running out of options.
 Ending next recession will probably require negative interest rates.